Growing Photinia Red Robin Key Points:

 The most popular variety of Photinia is 'Red Robin'.
 Easy to grow, with lush evergreen foliage and startlingly bright red new growth in the spring, it is an ideal garden shrub.

-P.'Red Robin' is relatively fast growing up to around 30cms or 1' per annum in ideal growing conditions.
-Plant Photinia in good soil, neither boggy nor dry, and in sun or partial shade., but for best leaf colour, grow Photinia in a sunny spot.
+P.'Red Robin' is relatively fast growing, up to around 30cms or 1' per annum in ideal growing conditions.
+Plant Photinia in good soil, neither boggy nor dry, and in sun or partial shade, but for the best leaf colour, grow Photinia in a sunny spot.

 Photinia is fully hardy, H5, but chill winds can damage the bright red growth.
 Plant in a sheltered spot to protect the new growth.
 This image shows a healthy Photinia 'Red Robin' growing in a garden setting.